Dimethoxy/Plasma/README.md

 Try it out now and discover the power of Plasma.

 ## Features
-Featuring two distortion modules and three filters, Plasma offers more options than the classic "tone knob" found on other clip distortions.\
-With 10 different styles of distortion and a sleek oscilloscope, you'll have everything you need to shape and create the perfect sound.
+Don't settle for a standard clip distortion - upgrade to Plasma and take your audio to the next level.
-- 2 distortion modules
+- Assymetrical distortion
-- 3 filters
+- 3 filters for shaping the sound
 - 10 different styles of distortion
+- Innovative "Girth" effect to add treble to your sound
 - Oscilloscope for visualizing waveform shaping
+- Minimal design for great performance
 - Color customizable GUI

 Plasma is licensed under GPLv3 and pre-built binaries are available for Windows, MacOS, and Archlinux. \
-Don't settle for a standard clip distortion - upgrade to Plasma and take your audio to the next level.

 ## Donations
 If you have enjoyed using our software, please consider making a donation via PayPal at the following link: \